KamarenSandhu/Portfolio/README.md

 # Portfolio

-This is my portfolio website hosted at "kamarensandhuportfolio.com".
+This is my Front End Development portfolio website hosted at "kamarensandhuportfolio.com".
 Here you will find all of my source code for the site.